okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-overview/main/index.md

 ## The widget flow

-In tandem with the embedded SDK, the widget integrates into your application using a native language interface and communicates directly with the Okta APIs.
+In tandem with the embedded SDK, the widget integrates into your app using a native language interface and communicates directly with the Okta APIs.
 The flow is summarized below:

 <div class="common-image-format">